LIVE ∼ SHOP ∼ ENJOY in Ortonville

 Our quaint little community received its name from our founder Amos Orton whose grist mill inspired people to settle and build in this area.
 We are a village that is approximately one square mile in size, but it can be said that we are the downtown to Brandon Township, we're happy to be an authentic village that has been a hub of activity for over 150 years.

-Two of Brandon School District's elementary facilities are located in the Village as well as the Intermediate School and the Community Education's Sherman Lifelong Learning Center.
+One of Brandon School District's elementary facilities is located in the Village.
 Brandon Middle School and Brandon High School, awarded The Blue Ribbon Exemplary School Award for Excellence, are both short walks from downtown.

-The Brandon Library, a newly designed, state of the art library, is housed in the Village.
-Three park areas, two churches, a historical museum, an authentic one room schoolhouse, a senior citizen center, little league fields, and a skate park are also located in the Village.
+The Brandon Library, a state of the art library, is housed in the Village.
+Four park areas, two churches, the Old Mill Museum, the Mann School, the Edna Burton Senior Center, the Old Town Hall and numerous little league fields are also located in the Village.

-So, whether you are just passing through, looking to make this your home, coming here to shop or searching for a home for your business, Welcome to Ortonville.
+So, whether you are just passing through, looking to make this your home, coming here to shop or searching for a home for your business, Welcome to the Village of Ortonville.

 *Village meetings are open to all members of the public under the Michigan’s Open Meeting Act.
 Persons with disabilities, who require assistance or need language assistance to participate or attend public meetings, are requested to contact the village clerk at 248-627-4976 at least 72 hours prior to the start of the meeting.